galwiner/blog/content/posts/barnes-hut-in-rust/index.md

 ![](Point_quadtree.png)

-The utility of the quad tree is two fold.
+The utility of the quad tree is two-fold.
 It has more detail (more nodes) where more particles are present, and it enables finding particles stored inside it in an efficient way (because it's a tree structure).
 For these reasons it's extensively used in computer graphics whether gravitationally attracting particles are involved or not (e.g in the old computer game [Worms](https://gamedev.stackexchange.com/questions/158906/destructible-terrain-like-worms)).

 ## Integration of the equations of motion